 EDI Strategy and Initiatives

-Our EDI Working Groups are implementing a number of initiatives for faculty hiring, inclusion, and progress monitoring in the department.
+Our EDI Working Groups are implementing a number of initiatives and actions for faculty hiring, inclusion, and progress monitoring in the department.

 EDI Goals and Actions

-Our EDI Working Group’s goals and actions advance equity, diversity, and inclusion priorities in the Department of Psychology.
+Our EDI Working Group’s goals and actions advance equity and inclusion in the Department of Psychology.
 These initiatives stem from the Psychology EDI Task Force report and recommendations.
+Plus, read the EDI Annual Report.

 EDI Involvement